-The beautiful taste and creamy texture of the Blue Shropshire cheese is matched by its wonderful appearance, with blue veins radiating through its deep-orange body.
-The Blue Shropshire was awarded Supreme Champion out of 910 cheeses at the 2016 British Cheese Awards and gained one-star Great Taste Awards in 2015 and 2017.
+The beautiful taste and creamy texture of the Blue Shropshire cheese are matched by its wonderful appearance, with blue veins radiating through its deep-orange body.
+The Blue Shropshire was awarded Supreme Champion out of 910 kinds of cheese at the 2016 British Cheese Awards and gained one-star Great Taste Awards in 2015 and 2017.
 In 2019, it went one better gaining a prestigious two-star award.

-It is recommend to pair this cheese with simple water biscuits and pudding wine.
+It is recommended to pair this cheese with simple water biscuits and pudding wine.

 Made using vegetarian rennet.